EgonKrenz/DayZ-Epoch/README.md

 <b>Environment</b>
 * moving Objects around and putting them into Vehicles, Storage Containers etc.
 * Graphical Player Debug Window with Temperature Values Mission Info and lots more: Press F10
-* snow and cold weather periodically, go find some warm clothes.
-* faster Night means no need for Timezones and all this stuff.
 * fog in some valleys.
 * greatly increased building limit.
 * Building Lifetime without Maintance is set to 360days.